Master of Science in Physics

 The application deadline for Norwegian and other Nordic applicants is April 15th for admission to the autumn semester and November 1st for admission to the spring semester.

 Applicants from outside the Nordic countries: Who is an international applicant?
 The application deadline for self-financing and quota scheme applicants is December 1st for admission to the autumn semester.
 General admission requirements for international applicants.

 The courses in the study programme have varied forms of instruction, typically lectures, exercises, laboratory work, computer work, or combinations of these.

 Special curricula, project papers and the Master's thesis are supervised on an individual basis by the department's academic staff, possibly in collaboration with external companies or institutions by agreement.

-Form of assessment varies, but most examinations are portfolio assessments of a take-home exam, project paper or laboratory report, in combination with a final oral or written exam.
+The form of assessment varies, but most examinations are portfolio assessments of a take-home exam, project paper or laboratory report, in combination with a final oral or written exam.
 In some courses, mandatory assignments have to be approved for access to the exam.

 Language of instruction

-Also the Master's thesis may be written either in English or in a Scandinavian language.
+Also, the Master's thesis may be written either in English or in a Scandinavian language.